herschel-ma/dotfiles/README.md

   - [origin version](https://github.com/SilverofLight/kd_translate.nvim)

-- LazyVim currently has an issue caused by recent updates to the APIs of the mason and mason-lspconfig plugins.
+- ~~LazyVim currently has an issue caused by recent updates to the APIs of the mason and mason-lspconfig plugins.
 These updates introduced new features such as automatic LSP server installation.
 However, LazyVim relies on their old, unofficial, internal APIs, which has led to compatibility problems.
-A fix has not been released yet.
+A fix has not been released yet. ~~

+-- Update LazyVim to 15.2.0.